top of page

 Beagle Trials: Pesticide Testing on Beagles

 Pesticide testing on beagles has been a contentious issue in the United States for decades.
 While some say that the experiments are important to verify pesticide safety for humans and the environment, animal rights activists claim that they are immoral and cause unnecessary suffering to the dogs.
+Beagles in particular, are chosen for their docile temperament and manageable size.

 Sources: